The New Reality

 If you are uncertain, go to your local music supply store.
 Their staff are often very knowledgeable and can help you make a decision that is right for you.

 There are two kinds of microphones: condenser and dynamic.
 Condenser mics offer the best quality for video calls.

 However, more expensive doesn't always mean the better option for video conferencing.
 Please let me explain.

 I am also a voice actor and record narration tracks for videos, radio and T.V. commercials.
 The studio-quality microphone I use is a Neumann TLM 102 studio microphone which costs around $1,000.00.
 I love it – for the purposes intended!

-However, a condenser mic that is of recording studio quality is often too sensitive for video calls or tutorials.
-They can pick-up subtle sounds that are difficult to hear with the average human ear.
+However, a studio-quality condenser mic is often too sensitive for video calls or tutorials.
+They pick up subtle sounds that are difficult to hear with the average human ear.

-They become apparent during the editing process.
+Unwanted sounds become apparent during the editing process when it is too late to eliminate them.
 These mics can also sound 'bassy' and require adjusting, which can be a nuisance if all you need it for is a quick conversation.

 New brands making a name for themselves include the Blue Yeti, the Blue Snowball Ice, Rodes, and Audio Technica condenser mics.
 Traditional brands like Sure, Neuman or Sennheiser, known for concert or recording studio quality, have introduced cheaper models to compete with the new competition.

 The type of mic stand you need will be determined by how you plan to use it.
 A simple 12-inch desk stand may be all you need and will cost about $25.00.
 It can be placed out of camera range, and the mic will pick up your voice well.